kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/exceptions.md

 cause some type of syntax error.

 Fortunately, syntax errors are usually the easiest to fix!
 Python will tell you the line number that has the problem.
-Editors like VSCode can also show red lines underneath likely syntax errors.
+Also, editors like VSCode will show red lines underneath likely syntax errors.

 ### Category #2: Runtime Errors